 Reasons for Bullying

-Understanding the reasons bullies partake in the behavior can help parents and teachers train children not to participate, The more information parents, teachers and school administrators have, the fewer instances of bullying behavior will occur.
-Thankfully, there are also statistics that reveal some of the most common reasons why children become bullies online.
-According to the 2009 survey by the Teen Online & Wireless Safety Survey, the most common reasons for bullying include:
+Understanding the motives behind bullying behavior can help parents and teachers teach children how to refrain from doing so.
+The more information parents, teachers and school administrators have, the fewer bullying incidents will occur.
+Thankfully, there is an increase in the number of bullying statistics that reveal why children become bullies online and in real life.

-- 11 percent show off for their friends
+- 11% show off for their friends.

-- 14 percent want to be mean
+- 14% want to be mean.

-- 28 percent use it for entertainment
+- 28% use it for entertainment.

-- 58 percent feel the victim deserves it
+- 58% feel the victim deserves it.

-- 16 percent have other reasons
+- 16% have other reasons.

 - About 80 percent of teens use cell phones, particularly smartphones, on a regular basis.